dgrabo/MovieAppProject/README.md

  In this project, I developed a user-friendly Movie Search App utilizing TheMovieDB API to fetch and display detailed movie information.

+## Technology used

+1. HTML
+2. CSS
+3. JavaScript
 ## Running Locally

 To run the project locally, open a new empty folder in Visual Studio Code and type the following command in the terminal: